 I welcomed myself in Delhi for the first time……

 Mr. Suresh Sharma (My driver for 10 days) dropped me at Citi International Hotel, Karol Bagh from New Delhi Indira Gandhi International Airport.
 I did stay three nights here.
-I chose this area as found most tourists do the same for the proper communication system and near from the airport too.
+I chose this area as found most tourists do the same for the proper communication system and near to the airport too.
 About selecting a hotel, I always give more importance to comfort, safety, and pleasant Wi-Fi connectivity.
 Without a connection?
 No way 😉

 Sunset View from Humayun’s Tomb

-Points to Be Noted
+Points To Be Noted

 - All tourist spots in Delhi closed to visitors after evening [where entry tickets needed].

 - No entry tickets needed to visit Temples, Mosques, and Shrines.

 - India Gate is always open for everyone.

 - You can communicate in English everywhere in India, but knowing Hindi (Speaking) is blessings.